Know More, Know Clearer: A Meta-Cognitive Framework for Knowledge Augmentation in Large Language Models: Results and Analysis

 \section{Results and Analysis}

 In this section, we first evaluate the overall performance of our framework and conduct an ablation study to assess the impact of each component.
-Furthermore, we further assess model self-knowledge and analyze the Structural Decay evolution demonstrate how our method achieves meta-cognitive alignment, with more results provided in Appendix~\ref{appendix_experiment}.
+Furthermore, we assess model self-knowledge, present a visualization of calibration reliability, and analyze the evolution of Structural Decay Law to illuminate the meta-cognitive alignment process.
+More complete results are provided in Appendix~\ref{appendix_experiment}.